 In the event that monitoring of water quality identifies reaches where attainable water quality is less than what is required by the PUEBLO OF SANDIA Water Quality Standards, then the PUEBLO OF SANDIA may modify the Water Quality Standards to reflect attainability.
 Modification thereof shall be within the sole discretion of the PUEBLO OF SANDIA, but shall be subject to the provisions of the Clean Water Act, and shall be carried out in accordance with use-attainability analysis procedures, development of a site specific standard, or other appropriate methods.

 The TRIBAL COUNCIL has exclusive authority to adopt and modify the water quality standards.
-The TRIBAL COUNCIL also may revise the standards from time to time if deemed necessary by use-attainability analysis and as the need arises, or as a result of updated scientific information.
+The TRIBAL COUNCIL also may revise the standards from time to time if deemed necessary by use-attainability analysis and as the need arises, or as updated scientific information becomes available.

 The PUEBLO OF SANDIA will correct any errors resulting from inadequate and erroneous data.
 The discovery of such errors will not affect the validity of remaining and unaffected standards.
 If any provision of the PUEBLO OF SANDIA Water Quality Standards, or the application of any provision of these Water Quality Standards to any person or circumstance, is held to be invalid, the application of such provision to other persons and circumstances and the remainder of the Water Quality Standards shall not be affected thereby.

 When requested, the PUEBLO OF SANDIA shall consider on a case-by-case basis, whether an existing facility can incorporate a compliance schedule in its National Pollutant Discharge Elimination System ("NPDES") permit.
 Such a schedule of compliance will be for the purpose of providing a permittee with adequate time to make treatment facility modifications necessary to comply with the PUEBLO OF SANDIA water quality standards.
-Compliance schedules may be included in NPDES permits at the time of permit renewal issuance or modification and shall require compliance at the earliest practicable time, not to exceed three years.
-Compliance schedules also shall specify milestone dates so as to measure progress towards final project completion.
+Compliance schedules may be included in NPDES permits at the time of permit renewal issuance or modification and shall require compliance at the earliest practicable time.
+Compliance schedules also shall specify milestone dates to measure progress towards final project completion.

-The PUEBLO OF SANDIA TRIBAL COUNCIL may authorize Short-term Exceedances by allowing activities that may cause temporary violations of the water quality standards if the PUEBLO determines these activities are necessary to accommodate legitimate uses or emergencies, or to protect the public health and welfare.
-A short term exceedance will only be allowed for activities that are not likely to cause permanent, or long term impairment of a designated use.
+The PUEBLO OF SANDIA TRIBAL COUNCIL may authorize short-term Exceedances by allowing activities that may cause temporary violations of the water quality standards if the PUEBLO determines these activities are necessary to accommodate legitimate uses or emergencies, or to protect the public health and welfare.
+A short term exceedance will only be allowed for activities that are not likely to cause permanent, or long term impairment of designated uses.
 Such activities include, but are not limited to bank stabilization, wetlands restoration, algae and weed control, hydrological studies that use tracers, or activities that result in overall enhancement of or maintenance of a designated uses.
 The PUEBLO shall specify the degree of exceedance, the time limit, and where applicable, restoration procedures.
 Such authorization shall not be granted for activities which could result in the adverse impact on any federally endangered or threatened species or on the critical habitat of such species or which could result in the irreversible degradation of the water quality.
 Nothing herein shall be intended to supersede existing PUEBLO and federal permitting processes or requirements.

 The PUEBLO OF SANDIA supports the goals of the Clean Water Act and will strive to preserve, protect, and restore the water resources of the PUEBLO in their most "natural condition."
 Tribal management efforts will be consistent with preserving, protecting, and restoring the most natural aquatic and wildlife communities for surface waters of the PUEBLO OF SANDIA.
 In all cases, established and existing uses and/or biological conditions will be protected pursuant to the PUEBLO OF SANDIA's "Antidegradation Policy."